kjhealy/kieranhealy.hugo/content/blog/reading-remote-data-files/index.markdown

 The spreadsheets are named according to a scheme with a two-letter state abbreviation followed by a number.
 The number signifies the kind of life-table it is.
 The files ending in `1` have the life-table for the population as a whole, which is what we are interested in.

-If we wanted to do things at a slightly higher level we could use `rvest` to get the filenames, extract all the link elements, and get the text from inside of them:
+If we wanted to do things at a slightly higher level of abstraction we could use `rvest` to get the filenames, extract all the link elements, and get the text from inside of them.
+The `rvest` package handles the business of opening and closing web connections for us.
+It also provides handy functions to get and extract the text of pages based on there position in a CSS selection hierarchy (which isn't relevant here) or based on particular HTML elements.
+First we get the page, then we grab all the link elements in it, and then convert their content to a character vector:

 {{< code r >}}